What Is Cushing Syndrome?

 How Is Cushing Syndrome Diagnosed?

-A doctor may suspect Cushing syndrome if a person has the telltale signs, such as a rounded face, a pad of fatty tissue between the shoulders, and thin skin with bruises and stretch marks.
+A doctor may suspect Cushing syndrome if a person has the telltale signs, such as a rounded face, a pad of fatty tissue between the shoulders, thin skin with bruises and stretch marks, and poor growth.

 In children, doctors might suspect Cushing syndrome when a child is gaining weight but not growing as expected.